HanJos93/Summative-Assignment-2---Phishing-Quiz/README.md

     return questions
 ```
 The reader variable ensures the script is only reading the csv and not making and changes to it.
-The dictionary (questions) creates a key for each row in the questions column and each question is assigned the value of the options in the same row, this results in a dictionary with 5 distinct questions ready for the main file to call upon.
+The dictionary (questions) creates a key for each row in the questions column, and each question is assigned the value of the options in the same row, this results in a dictionary with 5 distinct questions ready for the main file to call upon.
 With this module complete, the quiz can now be developed.

 The primary file is called phishing_quiz.py and contains the rest of the code necessary for the quiz to function.
 To begin I imported the quiz_questions module and defined a variable which is assigned the function which creates the questions dictionary.
 ```python